 If you have already studied Islamic Studies, we strongly encourage you to apply.
 The ADIL Program is a great way to refine your research skills, critical thinking, familiarize yourself with the academic literature, and fill in gaps in knowledge.
 By studying with leading Muslim academics, you will be able to combine your traditional knowledge with the tools needed to produce high-quality Islamic scholarship.

-Will CIK help me acquire a visa to attend the in-person sessions in Canada and the summer intensives?
+Will CIK help me acquire a visa to attend the in-person session in Toronto and the summer intensives?

 While CIK strives to facilitate what it can for its students, students of the ADIL Program will be responsible for all visa arrangements.

-What about accommodations during the in-person sessions and summer intensives?
+What about accommodations during the in-person session and summer intensives?

-As for the in-person sessions in Toronto, Canada, at the beginning of each semester, students are expected to cover their own flight costs.
+For the in-person session in Toronto, Canada, at the beginning of the program, students are expected to cover their own flight costs.
 Once in Toronto, CIK will cover all lodging and meals.

-As for the summer intensives, students are expected to cover their flight costs.
-The summer intensives will also involve a fee in order to cover lodging and meals.
+For the summer intensives, students are expected to cover their flight and lodging costs.
+The summer intensives will also involve a fee in order to cover tuition and lunch.

-As for the summer intensives, students are expected to cover their flight costs.
-The summer intensives will also involve a fee in order to cover lodging and meals.
+For the summer intensives, students are expected to cover their flight and lodging costs.
+The summer intensives will also involve a fee in order to cover tuition and lunch.